The Pay and Non-Pay Content of Job Ads: Details on Employer Quality Measures

 where $1 - \delta_j - \rho_j$ is the fraction of workers who are not forced to reallocate and $1 - \lambda_1$ is the fraction of workers who do not have an alternative offer in the current period.
 Similarly to the case of voluntary flows between employers \eqref{eq:mobility_voluntary}, the probability that a worker employed at $j$ moves to non-employment is

-given the maintained assumption of i.i.d. idiosyncratic taste shocks $(\varepsilon_j,\varepsilon_N)$ from a Extreme Value Type I distribution.
+given the maintained assumption of i.i.d. idiosyncratic taste shocks $(\varepsilon_j,\varepsilon_N)$ from an Extreme Value Type I distribution.

-All transitions from non-employment $N$ to employer $j$ are voluntary.
+\paragraph{Worker flows from non-employment} All transitions from non-employment $N$ to employer $j$ are voluntary.
 The decision to accept a job opportunity is again subject to i.i.d. taste shocks $(\varepsilon_N,\varepsilon_j)$.
 The flow measure of workers moving from non-employment to employer $j$ is given by

-In Equation \eqref{eq:mobility_Nj}, $L_N$ is the measure of workers in non-employment, $\lambda_0$ is the probability that a non-employed worker gets an offer, and $f_j$ is the chance the probability that offer is from employer $j$.
-For the identification result, it is required that the offer distribution $f$ is the same for employed and non-employed worker, which we assume.
+In Equation \eqref{eq:mobility_Nj}, $L_N$ is the measure of workers in non-employment, $\lambda_0$ is the probability that a non-employed worker gets an offer, and $f_j$ is the probability that the offer is from employer $j$.
+For the identification result, it is required that the offer distribution $f$ is the same for employed and non-employed workers, which we assume.

+\paragraph{Value of employment} The sequence of events described by the relocation and voluntary worker flows in Equations \eqref{eq:mobility_relocation}-\eqref{eq:mobility_voluntary} implies the following expression for the value $V_j$ of working at employer $j$.
+Let $u_j$ denote the flow utility of working at $j$. $V_j$ can be expressed as

+In Equation \eqref{eq:value_j}, the continuation value is made of the four following terms.
+With probability $\delta_j$, the worker transitions to non-employment, an exogenous shock.
+With probability $\rho_j$, the worker is hit by a relocation shock and is forced to move to an alternative employer by drawing from the offer distribution $f$, an exogenous shock.
+With probability $(1 - \delta_j - \rho_j) \lambda_1$, the worker gets an offer from a potential alternative employer by drawing from the offer distribution $f$ and decides whether to stay or move, an endogenous choice.
+With probability $(1 - \delta_j - \rho_j) (1 - \lambda_1)$, the worker decides whether to stay with their current employer or to move to non-employment, also an endogenous choice.
+All expectations $\mathbf{E}[.]$ are taken over the i.i.d. taste shocks $(\varepsilon_k,\varepsilon_N)$.